 - Cutting (or bucking) fallen trees into smaller sections, either for firewood or disposal

-- Pruning branches from trees
+- Pruning large branches from trees

 - Cutting pruned branches into small sections for composting or disposal